ShridharNaik05/Amazon-Project/README.md

 Created a amazon Clone

-An Amazon Clone is a full-stack e-commerce web application that replicates the core functionality and user interface of the popular online shopping platform Amazon.
-This project demonstrates how modern web technologies can be used to build a scalable and user-friendly online marketplace.

-The application allows users to browse products, view detailed product information, add items to the shopping cart, and simulate a checkout process.
-It focuses on providing a responsive design, smooth navigation, and an intuitive shopping experience similar to a real-world e-commerce website.
+This project is a frontend clone of the popular e-commerce platform Amazon built using HTML, CSS, and JavaScript.
+It replicates the basic layout and user interface of Amazon, including the homepage, product listings, and shopping cart design.

+The goal of this project is to practice frontend web development skills, responsive design, and UI creation by recreating a real-world e-commerce website.

 ✨ Features

-User-friendly homepage similar to Amazon
+Amazon-like homepage layout

-Product listing with images, price, and details
+Product cards with images, price, and description

+Navigation bar with search bar

-Add to cart functionality
+Add to cart UI design

-Shopping cart management

-Responsive design for mobile and desktop
+Responsive design for different screen sizes

-Search functionality for products

 🛠️ Technologies Used

+HTML5

+CSS3

-Frontend: HTML, CSS, JavaScript
+JavaScript

-Backend: Node.js / Express (optional depending on project)

-Database: MongoDB / Firebase (if implemented)

 🎯 Purpose

-The main goal of this project is to practice full-stack web development concepts, including UI design, API integration, state management, and e-commerce functionality.
+This project was created to improve frontend development skills and understand how e-commerce websites are designed.